zilishen/documentation/content/nms/acm/getting-started/publish-api-proxy.md

 1. [Set Up a Developer Portal Environment]({{< relref "add-devportal" >}})

 ## Create a service workspace
+Services workspaces is a logical grouping of APIs.
+A user can created multiple workspaces that match an organizational structure.

 {{<tabs name="Add a Services Workspace">}}

 {{%tab name="UI"%}}